Pyroan/Senior-Research-Evan-S/README.md

 # Emulation of Baroque Melodies via a Genetic Algorithm
-rProject done fo my senior research.
+Project done for my senior research.